 If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.

-If you are not happy with the response received from children's social care, please refer to DSL who will contact Croydon LADO.
+If you are not happy with the response received from children's social care, please refer to DSL who will contact Wolverhampton LADO.
+Email: LADO@wolverhapton.gov.uk

-lado@croydon.gov.uk